Skip to contents

 ...

-Additional arguments passed to `rgenoud`.
+Additional arguments passed down to downstream rendering pipelines.

 x